Top Rated in Orange County

 In summary, patients express a concern of bunching up of their tissues along the lower face and neck with simultaneous loss of volume in the mid and upper cheek.

 So what is facelift surgery?
-To optimize facelift results, Our Surgical Team uses a combination of:
+To optimize facelift results, Dr. Paris uses a combination of:

 1. The extended SMAS dual-plane facelift using two separate layers of lift which is critical to achieving non-operated, natural results by minimizing tension on the outer, skin layer